alexelash/personal-website/_projects/temperate.md

       layout: "visual-text"
       title: "Developing the interface"
       desc: |
-        To match the brand’s energy, I designed the application to have a friendly and colorful UI.
+        To match the brand’s energy, I designed the application to have a friendly and colorful interface.
+We hoped to make Temperate continue to stand out in this space by giving it a sleek but unintimidating look.
+The typeface being used throughout the application is Klim Foundry’s National.
       visual:
         type: "slider"
         slides: